drawbacks of moving out during divorce

 This demonstrates the desire to be a parent, which courts take into account.

-The more involved you stay in their day-to-day activities, the more likely that is to continue after divorce.
+The more involved you stay in their day-to-day activities, the more likely it is to continue after divorce.
 But if you only see them once a week, the court may look at that and think that’s an acceptable schedule.
-It only benefits you, your case, and your kids, to be as present as possible.

 Moving Out and Finances